djplaner/canvas-collections/docs/getting-started/install/individual.md

 Each web browser’s browser extension installation process will be a little different.
 In general, it will provide you with details of what permissions the browser extension (Tampemonkey in this case) wishes to have and provides you with the option to install.

-## Install canvas-collections userscript
+## 2. Install Canvas Collections userscript

-With TamperMonkey installed you can now install [the canvas-collections userscript](https://github.com/djplaner/canvas-collections/raw/main/release/canvas-collections.user.js).
-Just click on that link.
+With TamperMonkey installed you can now install [the Canvas Collections userscript](https://github.com/djplaner/canvas-collections/raw/main/dist/canvas-collections.user.js)

 If all is working you should something like the following image.
-An image showing TamperMonkey providing you with details of the userscript and asking if you wish to install it.
+An image showing TamperMonkey providing you with details of the userscript and asking if you wish to install (or perhaps update) it.

 ![](pics/tamperMonkeyInstallCC.png)

-## Turning canvas-collections off
+## Turning the Collections userscript off

-There are three ways to prevent canvas-collections from modifying your view of Canvas modules pages:
+There are three ways to prevent Canvas Collections from modifying your view of Canvas modules pages:

 1. Remove TamperMonkey (or your userscript manager)